 Hello!
-I'm a sociologist whose research focuses on inequality, families and children, crime and punishment, and quantitative and historical methods.
-I am especially interested in the ways that families interact with the legal, criminal justice, and financial systems, with consequences for racial and gender equity and child welfare.
+I'm a sociologist whose research focuses on inequality, crime and punishment, families and children, and quantitative and historical methods.
+I am especially interested in the ways that families interact with the legal, criminal justice, and child welfare systems, with consequences for racial, class, and gender equity and child well-being.
 I also work on developing new, large-scale sources of longitudinal administrative data.

 I'm currently a postdoctoral associate in the Department of Sociology at Duke University and at the National Data Archive on Child Abuse and Neglect at Cornell University.
 I received my Ph.D. in sociology from the University of California, Berkeley in 2019.
 My research has been published or is forthcoming in the American Sociological Review, Demography, and Punishment & Society.